|"May you live all the days of your life."

 His profile of seminal American intellectual historian Vernon Louis Parrington is the introduction to the new edition of Parrington's Pulitzer Prize-winning Main Currents in American Thought, published in the spring of 2011 by Transaction Books, an imprint of Rutgers University Press.

 Bruce Brown is also a successful businessman, having created BugNet and built it into the world's largest supplier of PC bug fixes before it was acquired by a Fortune 500 company at the height of the dot com boom.

-His passion for mountain biking led him to create GalbraithMt.com, the world's first online trail guide, which recently celebrated a decade of trail blazing.
+His passion for mountain biking led him to create GalbraithMt.com, the world's first online trail maps and guide, which recently celebrated a decade of trail blazing.

 "Actually, the thing that I care about most is the ideas, the original thought," said Bruce Brown.

 "In the realm of deep ecology, I was the first to postulate that wild salmon are nature's main means of returning nutrients from the ocean to the land, thus completing the essential nutrient cycle that underlies the ecological stability of a region where rain is the predominant meteorological condition.

 "This idea, and the deeper realization that arises from it -- that wild salmon are a crucial part of the deep ecological foundation of the North Pacific Rim -- are now widely accepted and affect public policy internationally.
 This idea originated in Mountain in the Clouds in 1981.